 The Ministry Leadership track is designed to equip students for greater ministry effectiveness in their respective areas of leadership.
-Ministry leaders can concentrate their individualized plan of study in Church Planting, Expository Preaching, Pastoral Leadership, Marriage and Family, Spiritual Formation, Multicultural Ministry, Women in Ministry, or customize their own concentration.
+Ministry leaders can concentrate their individualized plan of study in Bible Exposition, Church Health, Leader, and Multiplication, , Expository Preaching, Pastoral Leadership, Marriage and Family, Spiritual Formation, Organizational Leadership, Multicultural Ministry, Women in Ministry, or customize their own concentration.
 The Ministry Leadership track also offers the following emphases:

-Advanced Expository Preaching

-This emphasis provides advanced training in the art and discipline of expository preaching as practiced in a church context.
+- Advanced Expository Preaching This emphasis provides advanced training in the art and discipline of expository preaching as practiced in a church context.
 This specialty will reaffirm and refine the principles of homiletics.
 The courses will also address leading from the pulpit, long-range sermon planning, and preaching the major biblical genres with accuracy and creativity.
-This cohortbased program will further provide advanced study in audience analysis, variety in sermon structures, mentoring in homiletics, and preaching to the postmodern generation.
-Key aspects of this cohort specialty are peer-group interactive learning and individual mentoring in homiletics.

-• Church Health, Leadership, and Multiplication This emphasis provides advanced training in the practice of biblically and theologically oriented ministry for church pastors and church planters.
-Courses focus on an evaluation of problems, programs, and/or procedures unique to church leaders through case-study methodology, with special attention given to church health, leadership development, and ministry multiplication.
+This cohort-based program will further provide advanced study in audience analysis, variety in sermon structures, mentoring in homiletics, and preaching to the post-modern generation.
+Key aspects of this cohort specialty are peer-group interactive learning and individual mentoring in homiletics. - Church Health, Leadership, and Multiplication This emphasis provides advanced training in the practice of biblically and theologically oriented ministry for church pastors and church planters.
+Courses focus on an evaluation of problems, programs, and/or procedures unique to church leaders through case-study methodology, with special attention given to church health, leadership development, and ministry multiplication. - Marriage and Family Ministry - This emphasis explores biblical and theological foundations, cutting-edge programs, and ministry-education strategies.
+Certification in the use of research-based tools for marriage and family educators will be included.
+A major focus will be to design sustainable, context-specific marriage and family ministries, particularly in the church. - Ministry Leadership in International Contexts This emphasis provides advanced training in the practice of biblically and theologically oriented ministry for those ministering in international regions.
+This cohort focuses on pastoral and parachurch leadership issues, challenges, and opportunities unique to particular global ministry contexts (e.g., Brazil, Israel).